 That is, of course, because when working with the

-redirect modifier, the root domain is not supposed to have the
+redirect modifier, the origin domain is not supposed to have the

 all modifier set.

 mailhardener.com "v=spf1 include:_spf.mailprovider.com -all" _spf.mailprovider.com "v=spf1 ip4:22.214.171.124/16 ~all